agrosavia-bioinfo/multiGWAS/README.md

 ```

 ### "mapFile"
-This file contains the markers information and it is an an *optional* file only needed when the genotype is numeric, as in the case of  "kmatrix" and "fitpoly" formats.
+This file contains the markers information and it is an an *optional* file only needed when the genotype is numeric, as in the case of  "matrix" and "fitpoly" formats.
 The file contains a table with separated column values (.csv) with the following information for each marker: marker name, reference allele, alternate allele, chromosome, and position in the chromosome.
 An example follows:
 ```
 | Markers  | Ref | Alt | Chrom | Position |
 |----------|-----|-----|-------|----------|